peidacai/espresso-math.github.io/_posts/2016-10-02-General-Assembly-Project02_post.md

 Normality checks were conducted for both the average_position and time_on_chart distributions and both were shown to be highly unlikely normally distributed.
 Therefore, the resampling-shuffle test was conducted on both distribution, with 10,000 trials of random shuffling of labels.

-- The mean number of weeks on chart difference between autumn songs and other songs was about 1.76 weeks, with corresponding p-value of 0.0712, statistically significant at \alpha = 10%.
+- The mean number of weeks on chart difference between autumn songs and other songs was about 1.76 weeks, with corresponding p-value of 0.0712, statistically significant at &alpha = 10%.

-- The difference in average position between songs which peaked late and peaked early was 9.84 positions, with corresponding p-value of 0.0003, statistically significant at \alpha = 1%.
+- The difference in average position between songs which peaked late and peaked early was 9.84 positions, with corresponding p-value of 0.0003, statistically significant at &alpha = 1%.

 ### 9. Side-Quests